IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications: The proposed methodology

-Considering the fact that a PV system generates energy in a daily repetition, the sub-pattern size $m$ should be equal to the number of samples in a day.
+Because a PV system generates energy in a daily repetition, the sub-pattern size $m$ should equal the number of samples in the daytime.
 Also, PV systems generation profiles present a daily cycle.
 Therefore, we change the pattern search sliding window length from $1$ to $m$.
 The wider sliding window requires the pattern similarity measurement to be robust to pattern shifting due to the seasonal changes in the sunrise and sunset times.
-As a cumulative distance measure, DTW can work perfectly under time shifting.
-As a result, the time complexity of the DTW-based motif discovery method reduces from $O(n^2m^2)$ to $O(n^2m)$.
+As a cumulative distance measure, DTW works perfectly under time shifting.
+At the same time, a wider sliding window means only ${n}/{m}$ steps are required instead of $n$ to assess the entire time series, which significantly reduces computational time to ${1}/{m^2}$ of the signal step sliding where the computation is pairwise.
+As a result, the time complexity of the DTW-based motif discovery scales down from $O(n^2m^2)$ to $O(n^2)$, similar to the MASS algorithm.
 More importantly, it makes every sub-pattern start and end at the same time, which ensures that the motifs extracted from different users are comparable.

-Another issue in the existing motifs discovery methods is that one can only search for the most significant feature inside the sub-pattern.
-As a result, extracting motifs from one year of imported electricity data potentially leads to finding the most repeated consumption pattern that dominates the 24 hour daily cycle.
-This is because the PV generation is only available during daylight hours, the patterns of which may be undermined by the stronger 24-hour load patterns.
-We show in Section \ref{experiment} that current motifs discovery methods are incapable to extract motifs in such cases.
-In this regard, we propose a weighted mask matrix in the original DTW, called refined Dynamic Time Warping (r-DTW) method hereafter as \eqref{eq:rDTW}-\eqref{eq:rDTW-2}, where $X$ and $Y$ are two sub-patterns, $\phi(i,j)$ is the cumulative distance of $X$ and $Y$, and $W$ is a proposed weight matrix for customising the extracted features by assigning different weight to temporal data.
+Another issue in the existing motif discovery methods is that one can search only for the most significant feature inside the sub-pattern.
+As a result, extracting motifs from one year of imported electricity data potentially leads to finding the most repeated consumption pattern that dominates the 24-hour daily cycle.
+This is because the PV generation is only available during daytime, the patterns of which may be undermined by the stronger 24-hour load patterns.
+We show in Section \ref{experiment} that conventional motif discovery methods cannot extract meaningful sub-patterns in such cases.
+In this regard, we propose an annotated DTW to measure the distance between sub-patterns by emphasising specific temporal patterns during the daylight hours, as \eqref{eq:rDTW}-\eqref{eq:rDTW-2}, where $X$ and $Y$ are two sub-patterns with length $m$, $\Theta'_{X_{i},Y_{j}}$ is the cumulative distance of point $i$ on $X$ and $j$ on $Y$, and $W$ is a proposed weight matrix for customising the extracted features by assigning different weight to temporal data: